What Happens if You Get Caught Driving Without Insurance?

 Penalty for Not Having Car Insurance: FAQ

-Driving without car insurance can pose many risks for your driving record and also for your finances.
-Get a better understanding of what could happen if you drive without car insurance through our answers to some frequently asked questions.
+Driving uninsured poses many risks for your driving record and finances.
+Understand what can happen if you drive without car insurance through our answers to frequently asked questions.

 Is driving without insurance a federal offense?